Last Updated: 10/8/22 | October 8th, 2022

 9. Visit the Bangkok Malls

 Malls in Bangkok are not like malls in most other countries.
 Thanks to the AC, they are more like social hubs where locals can gather, eat, and hang out to escape the heat.
-The foodcourts here are actually delicious, there are coffee shops for relaxing or working, and there are even movie theatres and bowling alleys in the too.
-In short, they are fun places to hang out and to take in some of the less-conventional experiences of the city.
+The food courts here are actually delicious, there are coffee shops for relaxing or working, and there are even movie theatres and bowling alleys too.
+In short, they are fun places to hang out for a more unconventional experience of the city.

-Some of the best malls to visit are Terminal 21 (my favorite mall), MBK Center (for electronics and knock-offs), Siam Paragon (upscale), and Pantip Plaza (electronics).
+Some of the best malls to visit are Terminal 21 (my favorite mall and the best place to see stunning internationally themed decor), MBK Center (for electronics and knock-offs), Siam Paragon (upscale with designer clothing shops), Pantip Plaza (electronics), and Platinum (cheap, trendy clothes).

 10. Tour More Temples